Daniel Henry Chamberlain: South Carolina politics

-Chamberlain entered politics as a delegate to the 1868 South Carolina Constitutional Convention from Berkeley County.
-He served as state attorney general from 1868-1872 in the administration of Governor Robert K. Scott.
+In 1866, Chamberlain moved to South Carolina to tend to the affairs of a deceased classmate.
+He first entered politics as a delegate to the 1868 South Carolina Constitutional Convention from Berkeley County.
+Chamberlain served as state attorney general from 1868-1872 in the administration of Governor Robert K. Scott.
 After he failed to win the Republican nomination for governor in 1872, Chamberlain practiced law in Charleston.
 His partner later recalled that he worked hard for little compensation; whatever his ethics in office, he certainly had not amassed a fortune.
 In 1873, he was elected to the board of trustees of the University of South Carolina as the first black students were admitted and faculty hired for the institution.

 Chamberlain was elected Republican governor on November 3, 1874, when he defeated John T. Green.
 Chamberlain received 80,403 votes (53.9%) to Green's 68,818 votes (46.1%).
 Chamberlain's reputation had been a dubious one; there certainly was evidence of a willingness to make his office pay, and possibly of corruption, in his earlier career.
 But by the time he became governor, he had become the representative of those Republicans convinced of the need for reform—a conviction strengthened by the notorious administration of his predecessor, Franklin J. Moses, Jr., and the national publicity given to The Prostrate State, the exposure of South Carolina political conditions written by James Shepherd Pike.

 Chamberlain delivered on his promises.
 While continuing his support of civil rights, he made war on government expenses and the high tax levels in the state.
 He tried to reduce all public officers' wages by a third and used his veto against tax rates that he considered too high.
 He urged that spending be cut for the lunatic asylum and that many of its inmates be shipped off to county poorhouses.
 Instead of paying so much for the penitentiary, he endorsed revival of the convict-lease system.
 He believed that there should only be half as much money for the agricultural college, and an end to any state scholarship program.
 As for the state university, Chamberlain called for dismissing its faculty and replacing them with school teachers.
 "We only want a good high school", as he put it.
 His struggles over patronage pitted him against some of the leading African-American Republicans in the legislature and gave him a national reputation.
 It also made him deep enemies in the party.